Imzafish/Rickroll_Spam/README.md

 ### Run at your own risk.

 To stop the rick press r or ALT+F4.
-Sometimes if you wait too long your computer seizes up try SHIFT+F5 or just F5.
-If that doesn't work try using your keyboard, press and hold the CTRL, Shift, and ESC keys simultaneously then navigate you code editor using arrow keys and force shut the program.
-If that doesn't work you are screwed...
+MAKE SURE THAT YOU DO THIS VERY EARLY OTHERWISE YOUR COMPUTER WILL SEIZE UP AND HAVE IMMENSE ERRORS!!

 You will need to install the following softtware for this to work.